Going to the Emergency Room if You're Hurt After an Accident is a Must

 3) Not obeying rules of the road or traffic signs

 Payment for your medical treatment eventually comes out of settlement, which means that you will need to pay for your treatment out of pocket and get reimbursed when your treatment is complete.
 This is why it is crucial to keep track of all of your medical records, payments, and explanations of benefits while you are in treatment.
 Not sure how to do that?
-Call us at 202-393-3320 to speak to someone who can help you get started today.
+Contact our experienced car accident lawyers to speak to someone who can help you get started today.

 It is their responsibility to pay, and having a great lawyer is the first step in getting the compensation you now need and deserve.
 Click here to request our free personal injury lawyer evaluation so that you know all the right questions to ask when looking for a lawyer for your case.

-If you have been in an accident that was caused by another driver in the DC metro area, please give us a call today at 202-393-3320.
-Studies have shown that when you have an experienced attorney working on your side, you're more likely to get a favorable settlement.
+If you have been in an accident that was caused by another driver in the DC, Maryland or Virginia, please give our personal injury lawyeres a call today at 202-393-3320.
+Studies have shown that when you have an experienced car accident attorney working on your side, you'are more likely to get a favorable settlement.
 Let us help you get what you rightfully deserve.